-International students wishing to apply to The Courtauld and whose first language is not English must be able to demonstrate their competence in English in order to benefit fully from their course of study.
+International students wishing to apply to The Courtauld whose first language is not English must be able to demonstrate that their competence in English is sufficient to allow them to benefit fully from their course of study.
 Non-EEA nationals must also satisfy the UK Visa and Immigration (UKVI) requirements for English language before The Courtauld can issue a Confirmation of Acceptance for Studies (CAS) for visa purposes.
-Government guidance on English language test providers is subject to change, so visit courtauld.ac.uk/englishlanguage-requirements for the most up-to-date information.
+Government guidance on English language test providers is subject to change, so visit courtauld.ac.uk/ english-language-requirements for the most up-to-date information.